 Samba Nova is Halifax’s Brazilian style samba batucada band!

-Weekly samba practice is on again, Tuesdays at 6:30 pm at St. Matt’s church gym (details).
 All welcome – no experience necessary!
-Click that link to learn more.
+Click here to learn more.

 The band ranges from 15-30 people depending on the season and we perform annually at various parades, festivals, events and benefits and paid gigs.
 Some of our pieces are very traditional and others highlight some funky beats.